9 Easy Solutions: How to Get Rid of Sweat Bees

 Bee Foam

-Liquids come as a concentrate and can be diluted into a spray form.
+Liquids come as a concentrate and can be diluted into spray form.
 In the case of ground bees, it is often effective to dilute the insecticide with water and pour the solution into and around the burrow as a soak treatment.

 4. Bee Repellent

-Sweat bee repellent is an excellent way to push bees out of your proximity.
+Sweat bee repellent is an excellent way to push bees out of your vicinity.
 You can try either branded products purchased over the counter or attempt to make one of the many homemade formulas.

 Like most insects, bees have a difficult time dealing with certain pungent smells.
 Citronella candles, sprays, or rub-on lotions are very effective for personal use.